[?] Subscribe To This Site

 Too Vague

 Poorly defined, too broad terminology used.
-The term "all-natural" can be true, but it could be poisonous at the same time.
+The term "all-natural" can be true, but the product could be poisonous at the same time.

 Irrelevance